Demystifying Network Foundation Models: Introduction

-\textbf{Diverse architectures complicate evaluation.} While aiming toward the similar goal of utilizing unlabeled data, design architectures and pretraining tasks vary significantly between existing NFMs, including masked token prediction purely on raw network payload~\cite{etbert} or packet header bytes~\cite{mengNetGPTGenerativePretrained2023,wangLensFoundationModel2024,quTrafficGPTBreakingToken2024}, flow statistics calculation~\cite{guthulaNetFoundFoundationModel2025}, patched image reconstruction~\cite{yatc, wangNetMambaEfficientNetwork2024}, modifying foundation models developed for other domains and applying them to the networking~\cite{wangNetConfEvalCanLLMs2024,jiangNetDiffusionNetworkData2023}.
-Such diversity obscures the influence of the pretraining phase on model performance, making it difficult to understand what knowledge the model gains during pretraining.
+\textbf{Diverse architectures complicate evaluation.} While aiming toward the similar goal of utilizing unlabeled data, design architectures and pretraining tasks vary significantly between existing NFMs, including masked token prediction purely on raw network payload~\cite{etbert} or packet header bytes~\cite{mengNetGPTGenerativePretrained2023,wangLensFoundationModel2024,quTrafficGPTBreakingToken2024}; flow statistics calculation~\cite{guthulaNetFoundFoundationModel2025}; patched image reconstruction~\cite{yatc, wangNetMambaEfficientNetwork2024}; and modifying foundation models developed for other domains and applying them to the networking domain~\cite{wangNetConfEvalCanLLMs2024,jiangNetDiffusionNetworkData2023}.
+Resulting largely from the variability in network data preprocessing (see \autoref{sec:data_repr} for additional details), such diversity obscures the influence of the pretraining phase on model performance, making it difficult to understand what knowledge the model gains during pretraining.
 Historically, the community has relied on the performance of such models on fine-tuning tasks~\cite{qianNetBenchLargeScaleComprehensive2024}, which utilize small (compared to the pretraining phase) labeled datasets as quality indicators and comparison metrics between models.
 However, this approach poses challenges for understanding foundation models' design choices, pretraining tasks, chosen pretraining datasets, and overall knowledge gained during the critical pretraining phase.

 \textbf{Beyond downstream tasks: intrinsic evaluation.} In this paper, we address these limitations and complement the existing downstream task-oriented research by exploring and assessing the representational quality of NFMs' embeddings without depending on fine-tuning problems.
 Specifically, we develop three complementary analysis techniques to answer specific questions: (1) Embedding Geometry Analysis (\S\ref{sec:method:embedding_geom_analysis}) quantifies \textit{how effectively models distribute representations across the embedding space} through anisotropy analysis, measuring the entanglement of learned representations and their influence on model performance.
 (2) Metric Alignment Assessment (\S\ref{sec:method:metric_alignment}) evaluates \textit{feature correlation to identify whether models capture domain-expert metrics} like flow duration or TCP window dynamics.
 (3) Causal Sensitivity Testing (\S\ref{sec:method:sensitivity_testing}) employs perturbation analysis to evaluate \textit{how embeddings respond to controlled protocol and context modifications, revealing higher-order context understanding}, including traffic shaping policies and congestion control mechanisms.